heitoralthmann/Teamwork-MCP/README.md

 - `getTasks` - Get all tasks from Teamwork
 - `getTasksByProjectId` - Get all tasks from a specific project in Teamwork
 - `getTaskListsByProjectId` - Get all task lists from a specific project in Teamwork
+- `getTasksByTaskListId` - Gets all tasks from a specific task list ID from Teamwork
 - `getTaskById` - Get a specific task by ID from Teamwork
 - `createTask` - Create a new task in Teamwork
 - `createSubTask` - Create a new subtask under a parent task in Teamwork